OV1-1: Spacecraft design

 OV1-1, like the other satellites in the OV1 series, was 1.387 m long and .69 m in diameter, and consisted of a cylindrical experiment housing capped with flattened cones on both ends containing 5000 solar cells (2500 on each end) producing 22 watts of power.
 Two .46 m antennas for transmitting telemetry and receiving commands extended from the sides of the spacecraft.
-12 helium-pressurized hydrogen peroxide thrusters provided attitude control.
+12 helium-pressurized hydrogen peroxide RCS thrusters provided attitude control.
 Spacecraft systems, including telemetry, command systems, and data recording and playback were located in the satellite's end-caps.
 An onboard timer would shut down the satellite after 180 days of operation.

 OV1-1 weighed 100 lb, 189.2 lb with its Altair booster.

 Though the OV1 series was designed to be nose-launched from its carrying rocket, on OV1-1, the ARS was side-mounted.